 - Molecular phylogenetics, phylogeography, biogeography and systematics of Australian frogs and reptiles

-- Application of phylogenetic comparative methods to understand the evolution of phenotypes
+- Application of phylogenetic comparative methods to understand the evolution of phenotypes and other traits

 - Evolutionary and molecular ecology (particularly mating systems)

 - See the Keogh Lab website for more details.

 - My research program has been funded by the Australian Research Council since 1998

 - I also have received funding from the Hermon-Slade Foundation, ABRS and numerous other organisations.